loopmediagroup/es-alchemy/README.md

 Default: `{}`

 Defines all children of the node as an Object.
-Keys indicate the relationship names and the values define the corresponding nodes.
+Keys indicate the relationship names and the values define the nodes.

 ##### flat

 Type: `boolean`<br>
 Default: `false`

 This flag will make sure `include_in_root` gets used on the mapping in Elasticsearch.
-Internally this measn all fields get flattened into the root document of the mapping.
+Internally this means all fields get flattened into the root document of the mapping.

 This is useful to reduce storage size by de-duplicating or to allow easy `union` target style queries.